daormar/debasher/doc/design_doc_resident.md

 can give its startup deadline too, `startup_timeout_s`, in seconds, which it does not read itself: the engine passes it to the `Supervisor` (see "Failure detection").

+## Observing the outside world

+A node acts only in reaction to what it receives, but some have to watch something outside the program: a directory where files arrive, a queue, the batch runs a launcher node started.
+What such a node sees is different every time it looks, so looking cannot happen in `process_data`, which a replay runs again.
+It happens in `observe()`, a hook that a class may define, on a thread of its own, the observation thread, every `OBSERVE_INTERVAL_SECS` or when `observe_now()` wakes it, and only while the node is live, never in a replay.
+What `observe()` sees enters the node as an input:

+- `inject(payload)` writes it, as a `DATA`, to the input log, under the name `OBSERVE_PORT`, and queues it for the brain thread, as a reader thread does with what it reads from a fifo and through the same code (`_on_arrivals`, under the lock that orders the arrivals of every port), so that the order of the log is the order in which the brain thread gets the items, whatever thread logs them.
+The brain thread hands it to `process_data`, which decides what the node does about it; a replay finds it in the log, and does not look at the world again.
+- `inject()` returns once the observation is in the input log: whatever `observe()` records after it returns, that it reported something for example, never gets ahead of what the node has logged.
+- The observe port is a name, not a fifo: the node does not read it from a channel, rounds never wait on it, and the program does not declare it.
+A name that is also one of the node's input ports stops the node when it is created, since `process_data` could not tell the two apart.
+What the frontend shows of it is a property of the node, that it observes something, not a port to connect.
+- A class that does not define `observe()` has no observation thread, and one with no observe port may observe only to act, `inject()` being then an error. `inject()` is an error from `process_data` too, since an input that processing made would be made again by every replay.
+- The observation thread counts in the health of the node, like the others: if `observe()` raises, the thread ends and the heartbeat stops.

+After a crash, `observe()` does not know what it had brought in, and brings it in again; `process_data` drops what it already acted on, keeping it in its node state, so an observation may enter more than once, and is acted on once.

+`DirectoryWatcher` (`engine/debasher_runtime_watcher.py`) is a node of the runtime library built on this: it watches a directory, `WATCH_DIR` or the option `-watchdir` (an absolute path, or one relative to the directory of its module), and for each file whose name matches `PATTERN` sends on `REQUESTS_PORT` a request for a launcher node (see "`ProgramLauncher`: batch runs from a node"), once the file is complete.
+A file is complete once its size and modification time have stayed the same for `STABLE_OBSERVATIONS` observations in a row, a file whose name starts with a dot never counts, and a module whose files are complete in another way (a companion file, a rename at the end of a copy) redefines `is_complete()`; `request_for()` makes the request from the path.

 ## State capture and checkpoint schema